Rob Conley. NCS Senior Accredited. Adv. Dip. TA Studies.

 Training, qualifications & experience

-I trained at the Iron Mill College in Exeter for 4 years (part-time) and I have an advanced diploma in Transactional Analysis studies, specialising in Psychotherapy.
-I have also gained a level 3 certificate in counselling skills (1 year part-time course), and a level 2 certificate in counselling concepts, as well as various CPD certificates in working with domestic violence, bereavements, attachment theory and safeguarding.
+I trained at the Iron Mill College in Exeter for 4 years and I have an Advanced Diploma in Transactional Analysis studies, specialising in Psychotherapy.
+I also have various CPD certificates in working with domestic violence, bereavements, attachment theory and safeguarding.
 I am committed to ongoing professional development and as such, I am a psychotherapist in advanced training.
-I am a registered member of the BACP (http://www.bacp.co.uk/) and a student member of both UKATA (http://www.uktransactionalanalysis.co.uk/) and EATA (http://www.eatanews.org/).
-I adhere to the ethical frameworks of all of these organisations and I am fully supervised by a UKCP-registered (http://www.psychotherapy.org.uk/) supervisor.
+I am a senior accredited member of the NCS (https://www.nationalcounsellingsociety.org/) and I am fully supervised by a UKCP-registered (http://www.psychotherapy.org.uk/) supervisor.
 I am also fully insured.
+I adhere to the ethical frameworks of UKATA (https://www.uktransactionalanalysis.co.uk/) and EATA (https://www.eatanews.org/).

+I have worked with a large number of clients in realising their desired outcomes, helping to bring about a successful conclusion to both longer-term psychotherapy (lasting a number of years) and short-term counselling relationships.
 Before running a private psychotherapy practice, I worked as a counsellor for Step4ward, a company that provides counselling services in Poole.
-I have also worked as a counsellor for a local bereavement charity, called Mosaic, which helps people who are coping with the loss of a loved one.
-I've had several jobs in the mental health sector, working with people who have personality disorders and learning disabilities, as well as in forensic support.
-I bring to my work a desire for working with people, as well as the principle that simply being in relationship can bring profound healing.
+I have also worked as a counsellor for a local bereavement charity, called Mosaic, which helps people who are coping with the loss of a loved-one.
+I've had several jobs in the mental health sector, working with people who have learning difficulties, as well as in forensic support.
+I bring to my work a passion for working with people.
+My goal is to form therapeutic relationships in which people can experience profound healing, positive changes, or better ways of coping.

 Areas of counselling I deal with